 Catherine’s maiden name has sometimes been given as “Davis” rather than “McRae”.
-The evidence below shows that she was the daughter of Stephen Davis and Dinah Clayton, who married in 1856.
+The evidence below shows that the reason for these two surnames being used is that:

 Unless otherwise stated, all places referred to are in North Carolina.

-Much of the information found about Stephen comes from his military record (2) and applications by his wife Dinah and daughter Catherine for pensions because of his military service.
-These applications contain inaccuracies that may to some extent be explained by the fact that both of the applicants were recorded in the 1900 census as being unable to read or write.
-A particularly important inaccuracy is that when Catherine Howcott applied for a pension in 1898, she stated that Stephen Davis had left no widow surviving him.
+Much of the information found about Stephen comes from his military record and applications by his wife Dinah and daughter Catherine for pensions because of his military service.
+The applications contain inaccuracies that may to some extent be explained by the fact that both Dinah and Catherine were recorded in the 1900 census as being unable to read or write.
+A particularly important mistake is that when Catherine Howcott applied for a pension in 1898, she stated that Stephen Davis had left no widow surviving him.
 This was not so, as Dinah did not die until 1913.

 Stephen was born at “Columbia, North Carolina” about 1834.
 Columbia is the seat of Tyrrell county.
-In 1860, there was only one slaveholder in that county with the Davis surname – Zephaniah Davis, who held two women (aged 85 and 50) and two men (aged 50 and 22) with three slave houses.
+The 1860 records only one slaveholder in that county with the Davis surname – a 29 year of farmer named Zephaniah Davis, who held two women (aged 85 and 50) and two men (aged 50 and 22) with three slave houses.
 Zephaniah was recorded in that census as a 29 year old farmer, with personal estate valued at $2,237.

-Stephen was probably “my Negro boy Stephen” whom David Clayton of Tyrrell county left to his grandsons Zepeniah Davis and Thomas Davis in his will in 1857 (3).
+Stephen was referred to as “my Negro boy Stephen” when David Clayton of Tyrrell county left him to his grandsons Zepeniah Davis and Thomas Davis in his will in 1857.
 When Dinah McRae applied in September 1892 for a pension as Stephen’s widow, she stated that they had been married on 15 January 1856 at Tyrrell county by “Clayton (Master)”, who was presumably David Clayton.

 On 17 January 1865, Stephen enlisted as a private soldier in the 37th regiment of the United States Colored Infantry at Norfolk, Virginia.
 He was described as a 30 year old blacksmith, 5ft 7ins tall, with black hair and complexion.
 Evidently Stephen was unable to write, as he made a mark instead of signing his enlistment papers, which committed him to serve for three years.

-When he was mustered at Newport Mews, Virginia three days later, Stephen’s bounty amounting to $100.
-He appears in the muster rolls of Company E from March 1865 to December 1866 (4).
+When he was mustered at Newport Mews, Virginia three days later, Stephen’s bounty amounted to $100.
+He appears in the muster rolls of Company E from March 1865 to December 1866.
 These are summarised in returns each of which cover two months and provide additional details including:

 Stephen was mustered out of service at Raleigh on 11 February 1867.

 Records differ as to when Stephen died.
-When his widow Dinah applied for a pension in October 1892, she stated that Stephen had died at Washington county on 13 August 1869.
-When their daughter Catherine applied for a pension in May 1898, she said that her father had died at Wilmington in 1866.
+When his daughter Catherine applied for a pension in May 1898, she said that her father had died at Wilmington in 1866.
 The year given by Catherine is clearly wrong, as Stephen was not discharged from the Army until 1867.

-When applying for her widow’s pension, Dinah stated that Stephen died at Washington county on 13 August 1869 and that she remarried on 10 July 1870; neither of these dates is consistent with the date recorded in Washington county records of her marriage to Willis McRae, which was 25 August 1867.
+When applying for her widow’s pension, Dinah stated that Stephen died at Washington county on 13 August 1869 and that she remarried on 10 July 1870; neither of these dates is consistent with the date recorded in Washington county’s own records of her marriage to Willis McRae, which has the date 25 August 1867.

-Whilst we cannot be sure exactly when Stephen died, it is likely that his death took place in 1867, between his discharge from the Army on 11 February and his widow’s remarriage on 25 August.
+Whilst we cannot be sure exactly when Stephen died, there is no doubt that his death took place in 1867, between his discharge from the Army on 11 February and his widow’s remarriage on 25 August.

-Three pension applications are listed in the Civil War Pensions Index in connection with Stephen’s military service (2):
+Three pension applications are listed in the Civil War Pensions Index in connection with Stephen’s military service:

-There are no further details of Fannie Swinger’s application; it may well relate to another soldier with the same name and have been wrongly misfiled.
+There are no further details of Fannie Swinger’s application; it is quite possible that it relates to another soldier with the same name and was misfiled.

 The 1860 census slave schedules do not include an owner named Clayton in Washington county.
 However, in Tyrrell county Thomas A Clayton held a total of five slaves, living in three slave houses.
 These included a woman aged 22 and a girl aged 2.
-It is quite feasible that they were Dinah and her daughter Catherine.
-Thomas A Clayton was a 43 year old farmer with real estate worth $8,072 and personal estate worth $5,473 and was mentioned in the will of his father David Clayton, who appears to have owned Stephen Davis.
-(3)
+It is most likely that they were Dinah and her daughter Catherine.
+Thomas A Clayton was a 43 year old farmer with real estate worth $8,072 and personal estate worth $5,473 and was mentioned in the will of his father David Clayton, who held Stephen Davis.

 The household details from the main 1890 census have been destroyed.
 However, a special enumeration of surviving United States Civil War soldiers does survive; the list of such residents of Lees Mills includes Willis McRae.

-Dinah has not been located in the 1910 census.
-Nor has a civil registration record been found for her death.
+No civil registration record been found for Dinah’s death.
 However, a tombstone in the burial ground of Macedonia AMEZ church records:

-(4) From its organization in March 1864 until June 1865, E Company was with the main regiment.
-The battles in which 37th regiment USCI it was engaged during the time after Stephen enlisted were Sugar Loaf (12 February), near Wilmington (21 February) and North-East Station (22 February).
+From its organization in March 1864 until June 1865, E Company was with the main regiment.
+The battles in which 37th regiment USCI was engaged during the time after Stephen enlisted were Sugar Loaf (12 February), near Wilmington (21 February) and North-East Station (22 February).
 The campaign including these engagements resulted in the Confederacy losing control of Wilmington, which was its only remaining port with access to the Atlantic.
 From June 1865 until the latter part of September 1865, E Company was part of the Provost Guard for the city of Wilmington.
 On 30 November 1865, E Company was ordered to join the garrison of Fort Fisher.
-(Information from “History of the 37th Regiment USC Infantry”.